 10 pm: Iowa, baby.
 Joni Ernst has been one of conservatives' favorite candidates all cycle, and she's in the lead position to fill the US Senate seat being vacated by Tom Harkin (who's made some headlines this week for comments about Ernst).
 Bruce Braley is hoping that a dominant ground game effort will give him a shot at what at this point would be a minor upset.
 Will Democrats lose Braley's House district, too?
 Out in Nevada, Republican Gov. Brian Sandoval is cruising, but will a "red wave" that Silver State political analyst Jon Ralston has been predicting materialize?
 Might Democrats even lose what should be a safe seat in the newly-created NV-04?

 Midnight: Most polls close in Alaska at 12am ET, but remote parts of the state keep voting until 1am.
 Unless the results are very clear early on, this one might not get called for days.
 Republican Dan Sullivan has a decent polling lead over incumbent Mark Begich, but polling Alaska is tough, and Begich has a ground game advantage.
-On the other hand, Begich barely won in a big Democratic year (2008), against a Republican incumbent who'd just been (wrongly) convicted of corruption charges.
+On the other hand, Begich barely won in a big Democratic year (2008), against a Republican incumbent who'd just been (

 Between the drawn out process in Alaska and probable run-offs in Louisiana and Georgia, the Senate majority may not be determined for months.
 And away we go…buckle up!